Simple Preventative Dog Dental Care Routine (Vet-Approved)!

 Home care is maintenance.
 Vet cleanings are the deep clean.

-How Dental Chews Fit Into a Healthy Dog Dental Routine
+How Dental Chews and Powder Fit Into a Healthy Dog Dental Routine

-Think of dental chews as your daily baseline: your dog’s version of “brushing,” but actually enjoyable.
-A great chew helps:
+Think of dental chews and dental powders as your daily baseline: your dog’s version of “brushing,” but actually enjoyable.
+Look for dog dental products that help:

 Signs of Dental Trouble You Should Never Ignore